Saptarshi07/Coupled-Social-and-Land-Dynamics/README.md

 # Coupled-Social-and-Land-Dynamics

-repository containing code for manuscript
+The scripts in this repository corresponde to the code necessary for the manuscript titled - "Coupled social and land use dynamics affect dietary choice and agricultural land-use extent"